Triage – Decision trees

 Triage systems –and other decision trees– are commonly used to direct actions in a process.

-Sometimes it is a simple sieve; in other cases it is a multi-dimensional ‘funneling system’ that leads the user through a series of questions to bring him to the one and only possible answer.
-Remember in biology lessons, the plant determination guide?
+Mostly it is a series of ‘Binary questions’ leading to a certain point, sometimes it is a simple sieve; in other cases it is a multi-dimensional ‘funneling system’ that leads the user through a series of questions to bring him to the one and only possible answer.

 1. Ease of use